johananl/simple-cm/README.md

 Run `dep ensure` to install the dependencies.

 To build the executables, run `make`.
+The executables will be created under `dist/`.

 To build only the master, run `make master`.
 To build only the worker, run `make worker`.